phoenixbf/dpf/README.md

 ## API

-You can find the full API documentation [here](http://osiris.itabc.cnr.it/API/dpf/)
+You can find the full and updated API documentation [here](http://osiris.itabc.cnr.it/API/dpf/)

 ## Getting Started

-To include DPF.js library and its functionalities in your web page, you just need to add DPF.js library in your HTML head, along with its dependencies.
-For instance if you place all *.js in "js/" subfolder, your would have something like this (with "DPF.min.js" at the end):
+You'll find full HTML examples in **examples** folder to play with.
+First off, to include DPF.js library and its functionalities in your web page, you just need to add DPF.js library in your HTML head, along with its dependencies.
+For instance if you place all *.js in "js/" subfolder, your would have something like this (with DPF library as last):

 ```xml
 <head>